scds/text-analysis-2/ner.md

 > ***Trade offs: Speed Vs. Accuracy***

-> As we get more familiar with the NLP workflow, we will encounter - which can demand significant processing resources, in terms of computing memory.
+> As we get more familiar with the NLP workflow, we will encounter a number of concessions that developers of tools .
+Indeed, in the we set the bar low!  - which can demand significant processing resources, in terms of computing memory.
 For example, tokenization: we know that a space does not necessarily indicate the beginning of a new word but creating a comprehensive list of exceptions would be very time-consuming.

 ### Dependency parsing